 We feel it is a real privilege to be living in such a wonderful environment and wish to protect and share it with our visitors.

-Church Farm has proudly been awarded the Environmental Quality Mark Award for actively supporting good environmental practices in the Peak District National Park.
+Church Farm actively supports good environmental practices in the Peak District National Park.
 Ways in which we do this, with your help, are:

 - We believe that we have a duty of care for the environment and to this end we converted our farm to Organic in 1998.
 We give a high level of care to our animals both domestic and on the farm and work hard to conserve our land, its wild flowers and herbs and our dry stone walls.